fefa4ka/traffic-light-detector-backend/README.md

    - [x] Deploy a Mosquitto MQTT broker to receive telemetry from traffic lights.

 2. **Telemetry Listener**
-   - Implement a service that subscribes to MQTT topics and stores received messages in a database.
+   - [x] Implement a service that subscribes to MQTT topics and stores received messages in a database.

 3. **Traffic Light Aggregation**
+   - [x] Develop a script that help to define group light signals into logical traffic lights.
+Script ask for traffic_light meta (name, location), ask detector id and interactive input for mapping channel (ask user what channel for RED, GREEN lights)
    - Develop a script to process raw telemetry and group light signals into logical traffic lights.

 4. **Backend API**